Govind-Patwal/Pewlett-Hackard-Analysis/README.md

 ## Additional queries/tables

-1) The management did not select just 1 year of birth to make a list of retireeing elmplyees (it chose 3 years - DOB between 1952 and 1955).
+1) The management selected the DOB between 1952 and 1955 while making the list of retiring employees

-    If it applies the 3-year DOB criteria for the mentorship program, the pool can be increased.
+    If it applies the 3-year DOB criteria for the mentorship program, the pool can be substantially increased.

+    Applying the criteria below increases the number of people eligible for mentorship to **56,859** (a jump from 1.7% to 63%)

     ```
         SELECT DISTINCT ON (e.emp_no)